EricChv/WebDevProjects/Landing Page/README.md

 ### Landing Page

-This project is a simple landing page created using HTML and CSS.
-The page is designed to introduce visitors to our product or service, provide key information, and encourage them to take a specific action, such as signing up.
+Dynamic and responsive landing page utilizing HTML5 and CSS3.
+The page showcases a product with engaging visual elements, deliver comprehensive information, and strategically guide visitors towards a targeted call-to-action, such as user sign-ups.

 #### Features